 While this modest church pales in comparison to the grandiosity mentioned above, it’s no less impressive to visit what is recognized as the oldest catholic church in Ecuador.
+It dates all the way back to 1534!
 Many people make pilgrimages here for the ancient Virgin of Balbanera.
 The very old relic from Spain is on display near the church’s altar.

 Yet what we found to be impressive is the experience of using the original keys to lock the church’s half-millennia-old door!
 The Balbanera Church is easily visited from the town of Riobamba.
 Directions can be found in the La Colta section of our full Riobamba Travel Guide.

 18) Go Whitewater Rafting from the Mountains to the Jungle